Spring in Philadelphia

 The Philadelphia Chinese Lantern Festival is held at Franklin Square, right next to Philadelphia's Chinatown.
 The festival begins at 6pm every night, and while tickets are required to enter the festival, you can also visit Franklin Square during the day and view the un-lit lantern displays for FREE.

 Admission to the festival includes views of the lantern displays and various performances (such as acrobatics, martial arts, dancing, etc).
 The festival also features a Dragon Beer Garden along with SquareBurger, food vendors, and food trucks in case you get hungry.
-But if you want better food, I suggest walking to Chinatown!
+But if you want better food, we suggest walking to Chinatown!

 PHILADELPHIA CHINESE LANTERN FESTIVAL